Blackprint/blackprint.github.io/README.md

-# Blackprint Example
+# Blackprint Editor Example
-Currently this example repository doesn't have a license.<br>
+This repository may have rapid changes on the future.

-You're allowed to study or copy/paste the code (js, css, scss, html) from this repository.
+Currently this editor example repository doesn't have a license, it can be MIT license or GPL license on the future.
+Please use blackprint-sketch (MIT licensed) if you want to create simple editor.
+If you want to have this repository with MIT license, please support Blackprint by contributing code or support financially.<br>

-This repository is containing example files of Blackprint Editor and will have rapid changes on the future.
+You're allowed to study/modify/improve or copy/paste some code (js, css, scss, html) on this repository.
+But some resource like images, audio, or video on this repository is only just for example.

 If you want to clone this repository while maintaining the Blackprint's source code, please read the instruction on [main repository](https://github.com/Blackprint/Blackprint/wiki/Getting-started-with-creating-custom-node).